ypereirareis/ypereirareis.github.io/_posts/2017-04-25-vuejs-two-way-data-binding-state-management-vuex-strict-mode.markdown

 when properties in the model get updated, so does the UI.
 When UI elements get updated, the changes get propagated back to the model.

-It's possible to use two way data binding with javascript frameworks like AngularJs, ReactJs, VueJs....
+It's possible to use two way binding with javascript frameworks like AngularJs, ReactJs, VueJs....

 ## Setup state/store with Vuex

 Of course, to setup Vuex with Vuejs you need two things:

-* A working VueJs project.
+* A fully working VueJs project.
 * Following [Vuex documentation](https://vuex.vuejs.org/en/), beginning with the [installation part](https://vuex.vuejs.org/en/installation.html).

-### Let's see here a very simple VueJS/Vuex configuration
+### Let's see a very simple VueJS/Vuex configuration

 Click on the *Result* tab to see "VueJs two way binding" in action.